nguidice/binarySearch/README.md

 # binarySearch
 This repository contains a simple implementation of the binary search algorithm in C++.
 The program efficiently searches for specific values within a sorted array using the binary search technique.
-Binary search is a classic algorithm known for its efficiency, operating in O(log n) time complexity, which makes it ideal for searching through large datasets.
+The Binary search algorithm is known for its efficiency, operating in O(log n) time complexity, which makes it ideal for searching through large datasets.

 Sample Input:
   6 # The number of pre-sorted numbers